 “Master craftsmen have been employed in building and furnishing this usual home”

 The beams and ceilings were stenciled by one of the noted Cathedral Artists, lighting fixtures from rare old-world patterns, overhanging balconies reminiscent of early Spanish-California with heavy doors.
 Oriental rugs of Spanish design made to order.
 The house had numerous 1930’s state of the art features, including a Walker Electric Sink and a two-ventilator in the kitchen.

 Casa Maria Luisa occupies three wooded lots with a panoramic view.
 Surrounding the home with rare shrubs, plants, and Monterey and Cypress Trees.

-In 1987 the home was bought by a couple from the original owner Cordelia Wanderforde, who had lived there some 50 years.
+In 1987 a couple bought the home from the original owner Cordelia Wanderforde, who had lived there some 50 years.
 They put a lot of money into repairing and updating the house.

 - 6514 Ascott Drive

 - Hamilton Murdock – Architect

 - Spanish Type Home to Open –Oakland Tribune Jan 12, 1930